Originally posted Aug. 2, 2020; Revised Feb. 19, 2022. Contains spoilers.

 My brother introduced me to this film.
 He said it was really good and I should watch it.
 I did a couple of years later.
 Unlike my brother, I wasn’t impressed with it because my initial reaction was that I have already known long ago that most women are manipulative confused robots (I hope you can tell I’m being sarcastic).
 Later on, with more time to process the film, I realized there’s more than meets the eyes.
 Still, it’s no masterpiece to me.
 It’s just entertainingly decent.

-At first, I reviewed this film back in 2020.
+First, I reviewed this film back in 2020.
 I was heavily biased against it, sawing it as an attack on women who yearn for freedom and liberation from the traditional role.
 At the time, I accidentally landed in a YouTube section where men were bashing women calling them damaged goods just because they need to go find themselves by choosing to walk away from a relationship.
 So, when I watched Ex Machina, I couldn’t help but draw a parallel between Ava with real women.
 What is so wrong with a woman who wants to explore the world after being caged up in a facility as a test subject for so long by an unethical, perverted engineer?
 It sounds as if she was in an abusive relationship.
-I had to empty out my biases to appreciate what the film tried to communicate and learned that my initial reaction to the film was impaired.
+I had to empty my biases to appreciate what the film tried to communicate and learned that my initial reaction to the film was impaired.

 Note: If you have not seen the film, please refer to the synopsis on Wiki to follow along with this article.
 Thank you.